mohamed-khaledes/mohamed-khaledes/README.md

 <h1 align="left">Hi.<br> I'm Mohamed Khaled.</h1>

-<h4>Frontend Engineer with a focus on building high-performance, scalable web architectures using React.js,
+<h4>Frontend Engineer with over three years of professional experience building scalable, high-performance web applications used in real-world production environments.
+I graduated from Mansoura University with a Bachelor's degree in Computer Science, where I developed a strong foundation in algorithms, data structures, and software engineering principles that continue to guide how I design and build systems today.

-Next.js, and TypeScript.
-Proven track record in optimizing complex state management via zustand and React Query to deliver seamless, real-time user experiences.
-Expert at translating design concepts into pixel-perfect, responsive interfaces while integrating robust RESTful APIs for dynamic functionality.
-Committed to code quality through Git-flow and modern build tools, with a passion for adopting emerging technologies to drive technical excellence. </h4>
+I specialize in developing modern, responsive applications using React.js, Next.js, JavaScript (ES6+), and TypeScript, with solid experience in state management, RESTful API integration, and frontend architecture design.
+I focus on writing clean, maintainable, and testable code, applying best practices and using tools like Jest to ensure reliability and long-term scalability. </h4>